Inayat Bunglawala: Libel Wins

+IPSO Rulings Against Newspapers

+In January 2021, Bunglawala won an IPSO ruling against Express.co.uk for publishing an inaccurate story alleging "that in the last ten months alone [Boko Haram] have invaded and permanently occupied 350 Igbo villages and communities."
+IPSO upheld Bunglawala's complaint and found that Express.co.uk had "failed to take care over accuracy and its proposed clarification had been inadequate.
+In such circumstances, the Committee decided that the appropriate remedy was the publication of a correction.
+This should appear under the headline of the online article.
+The correction should acknowledge that the previous version of the article was inaccurate; that the InterSociety report did not identify Boko Haram as the group responsible for the invasion and the occupation of the Igbo villages referred to and then identify the specific group(s) that were.
+The wording of this correction should state that it was published following an upheld ruling by the Independent Press Standards Organisation.
+The full word and position of this correction should be agreed with IPSO in advance."

+In April 2023, Bunglawala won an IPSO ruling against the Jewish Chronicle for publishing an inaccurate article alleging that "the Islamic Republic [of Iran] has repeatedly vowed to wipe Israel and Jews off the face of the Earth."
+Bunglawala had argued that "whilst he was aware of statements from Iran's political leaders that looked forward to the dismantling of Israel, he did not think that there were statements from Iranian political leaders that have "repeatedly vowed to wipe...Jews off the face of the earth"."
+IPSO upheld Bunglawala's complaint against the Jewish Chronicle and ordered it to publish a correction.

+Appearance at the Leveson Inquiry

+In January 2012, Bunglawala submitted evidence to the Leveson Inquiry on press standards and was also invited to give in person evidence to the Inquiry about the press failings.

 Controversies

 He opposed the banning of Hizb ut-Tahrir under the UK anti-terror laws.
 Bunglawala considers Ahmed Yassin to be an important Islamic scholar and he opposes the Muslim Association of Britain's removal from the Muslim Council.

 In January 1993, Bunglawala wrote a letter to Private Eye, a satirical magazine, in which he called Omar Abdel-Rahman "courageous".
 After Rahman's arrest on charges of masterminding the bombing of the World Trade Center in New York in July that year, Bunglawala guessed that it was only because of his "calling on Muslims to fulfil their duty to Allah and to fight against oppression and oppressors everywhere".
 Five months before the September 11, 2001 attacks, Bunglawala also circulated writings of Osama bin Laden, whom he called a "freedom fighter", to hundreds of Muslims in Britain.